ORGANIZATION OVERVIEW

 Philly's reasonable cost of living compared to peer cities on the east coast should elevate the city's standing as a desirable place to work and live, yet the city struggles to attract people, and particularly, with diverse middle-income people, primarily due to a lack of significant brand awareness.

 Live Work Philadelphia has received the support and endorsement from City Council, the Office of the Mayor, Econsult and other city stakeholder and economic development organizations.
+Live Work Philadelphia is now partnered with Drexel University specifically via its Westphal College of Media Arts & Design.

 Via targeted branding, messaging, and ad campaigns, the marketing program directs and engages visitors to its digital platforms where visitors can explore the wide range of career and life opportunities in the City of Philadelphia.